andyGallagher/reversible-audio-buffer-source-node/README.md

 This package specifically deals with `AudioBuffer`s, and can quickly get somewhat computationally expensive to use when working with large buffers.
 It's important to note that `AudioBuffer`s in general were designed to [work with small audio snippets less than 45s in length](https://developer.mozilla.org/en-US/docs/Web/API/AudioBuffer).

-That said, this package does leave some room for a few performance optimizations:
+That said, this package does leave some room for a few performance optimizations, noted below.

 ### Pre-process reversed audio buffer